Philanthropy Advances Nursing

 World War II Navy veteran Martha MacDowell Carpenter was herself a fierce promoter of education.
 After earning a degree in oratory from Emerson College on the GI Bill, she helped finance schooling for many young family members, including her niece, Debbie Tupper, a radiology technologist at Boston Children’s.
 “Though she had none of her own, my aunt loved children and had volunteered at Boston Children’s as a young woman,” says Tupper.
 “She was so pleased when I completed my degree and got a job here.
 She was well aware of the hospital’s reputation in research and care.”
 Before her death in 2012, Carpenter added a generous bequest for Boston Children’s to her will, stipulating that the funds provide educational opportunities specifically for non-physician clinical staff.

-Laura Wood, current senior vice president, patient care services and chief nursing officer, sums up the power of the generosity of these two women: “Our mission to provide the highest quality health care demands that front-line nurses and technicians pursue advanced education and preparation throughout their careers.
+Laura Wood, current executive vice president, patient care operations, and system chief nursing officer, sums up the power of the generosity of these two women: “Our mission to provide the highest quality health care demands that front-line nurses and technicians pursue advanced education and preparation throughout their careers.
 The Sporing Carpenter Chair will make these opportunities—including vital clinical inquiry, research and innovation—more available to our staff, just as Eileen Sporing and Martha McDowell Carpenter envisioned.”

 What is a bequest?